For those who wish to reduce or avoid dairy, or who would like a tasty change from dairy milk kefir, coconut milk kefir is a great alternative.

 Note that dehydrated milk kefir grains should be rehydrated and fully activated in dairy milk before being used to culture coconut milk.

 This option is not completely dairy-free, but contains very little dairy and is much simpler than using milk kefir grains.
 Use a Kefir Starter Culture in coconut milk.
-Simply follow the included instructions.
+Simply follow the instructions for making kefir included with the kefir starter culture.

 This option is completely dairy-free.